pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 - [sets/24-10-10_nrf51-ref](../../sets/24-10-10_nrf51-ref) : For the nRF51.
 - [sets/24-07-09_stm32l1-ref](../../sets/24-07-09_stm32l1-ref) : For the STM31-L1.
 - [sets/24-07-09_arduino-ref](../../sets/24-07-09_arduino-ref) : For the ATmega328 (on the Arduino).

+> [!WARNING]
+> Reproducing all plots of the paper may requires up to 24 hours of computation from a standard desktop computer.

 From every one of them, we can reproduce all the attacks and plots using the following steps: